wyhitcs/team-letsencrypt/D4/Chapter -- first version.md

 - Virtual Environment: To implement some functions, Let’s Encrypt allow users to use virtualenv (virtual environment package), while you can choose not to use it.

-- Usage (As plugin or client): With no doubt, Let’s encrypt can serve as an independent application.
+- Usage (As plugin or client): With no doubt, Let’s Encrypt can serve as an independent application.
 Additionally, it can also serve as a third party module in other applications which means that users use it as a plugin.

 - Input method: User can choose to input arguments for functions from keyboard or from a file.